 Sufferfest workouts get results.
 Every session is developed by elite coaches and sports scientists to provide maximum benefit with minimum time.
 Our expanding library of cycling workouts fall into nine categories: Fitness Tests, Endurance, Climbing, Style, Time Trial, Speed, Race Simulation, Drills, and Base.
 There are also running and triathlon-specific workouts so you can dominate across disciplines.
 To get a better sense of the workouts in each category, including fitness outcomes and a representative ride profile, read on.

 A very specific workout to determine your fitness level.
 Requires connection to heart rate monitor, power meter, or conventional trainer with speed sensor (virtual power) to capture your performance data.
+Our fitness test, Full Frontal,

 Typically based on longer effort intervals (more than 8 minutes) and with a workout longer than one hour.